 Training days 1-6: begin walking 5 minutes on day 1 and then increase by 5 minutes each subsequent day until you are walking for 30 minutes total.
 This can be consecutive time or split up throughout the day.
 This can be on successive days (ie, all in 1 week) if no soreness/aches/pains (SAP) are experienced.
 If these are experienced you should include rest days until this subsides and then repeat the last training day’s duration.
 When you are able to complete 30 minutes in 1 day without any SAP, move to the next step.

 Training days 7-9: continue walking 30 minutes total each day, including rest days when needed if there is SAP.
 Continue doing this until you can walk for 30 minutes in a day for 3 days in a row without any SAP, then move to the next step.
 Thus, this may be as early as day 9, but it could be considerably later if several rest days are needed.

-Training days 10-20: begin walking at a faster pace.
+Training days 10-20: begin walking at a faster pace while maintaining 30 minutes walking time daily.
 This will be easiest to do if you include a step counter of some sort, but you can also track the total distance traveled in a certain amount of time.
 Each day try to walk slightly faster and incorporate a rest day if there is any SAP.
 After needing a rest day repeat the last training day’s pace.
 By training day 20 you should be able to walk briskly for 30 minutes daily.